The Bankrate promise

-Here’s a look at how bonds work and the different types of bonds that are available.
+Here’s a look at how bonds work and the different types of bonds available.
 We’ll also go over some useful bond-buying strategies and discuss the pros and cons of investing in bonds.

 What is a bond?